MeVirtually/grailstodos/README.md

     ```
     curl -O start.grails.org/yourappname.zip -d profile=web
     ```
 - Type `ls` into the command line and you should see a new file called `yourappname.zip`.
 Now you need to unzip it: `unzip yourappname.zip` If you get an error about `unzip`, you may need to install that tool yourself using `sudo apt-get install zip unzip`.
 (Be cautious about using `sudo` commands if you're not sure of their source!)
-As an alternative, you could use Finder to extract the zipped files by typing `open .` in the terminal to open finder to your current directory.
+As an alternative, you could use Finder to extract the zipped files by typing `open .` in the command line to open finder to your current directory.
 - If you type `ls` again in the terminal, you should now see two objects with your app's name, one that has the `.zip` after it and the other doesn't.
 Type `cd yourappname` (without the .zip).
 - Initialize this folder as a git repository and commit the folders and files you just created:
     ```